Pesto Trapanese

 Diet: Low Lactose, Vegan, Vegetarian

-Keywords: almond pesto, basil, easy summer pasta dish, fresh tomatoes pasta
+Keywords: almond pesto, easy summer pasta dish, fresh tomatoes pasta

 Season: Summer